 What time do the Sunday worship services start?

-Beginning Sunday, June 2, we are moving to a summer Sunday schedule.
-We will have Coffee & Connection in the Fellowship Hall at 10am and one Sunday morning worship services at 10:00am.
+Beginning Sunday, August 4, we are beginning a new Sunday schedule.
+We will have Coffee & Connection in the Fellowship Hall at 10am and one Sunday morning worship services at 10:30am.
 Nursery, Toddlers, and Children's Church are available during the service.
-Sunday School Communities (something for every age) will be on summer hiatus.
-A time of fellowship and refreshments takes place before and after the service with Coffee & Connection in the Fellowship Hall.
+Sunday Discipling Community options (including Sunday School for children and teens) will be at 9am.

 What’s happening the rest of the week?

 We have a full schedule of opportunities for people of all ages though it is slightly reduced during the summer months.
 You can always find up to date information in the weekly bulletin, on the church calendar, and throughout this website.
 That being said, the basic weekly schedule includes:

 Sunday 11:15am Coffee & Connection (Fellowship Hall)

-Sunday 6:00pm Discipling Communities for High School and Middle School (during school year)
+Sunday 6:00pm Discipling Communities for High School & Middle School (beginning Aug.
+18)